TOURISM in Hamilton, Ontario

 Hamilton offers exciting arts and culture for visitors and locals.

-Monthly art crawls along James Street North bring thousands of art-lovers downtown on the second Friday of every month to enjoy the arts district’s studios, galleries, restaurants and stores, all open late for this well-known event.
+• Monthly art crawls along James St. North bring thousands of art lovers downtown on the second Friday of every month to enjoy the arts district’s studios, galleries, restaurants, and stores – all open late.

-The beautiful Art Gallery of Hamilton and one of the country’s leading university art collections, McMaster Museum of Art, are also in Hamilton.
-There are artistic areas in neighbourhoods across the city, with more and more artists and creative professionals moving to Hamilton.
+• The famous Art Gallery of Hamilton and one of the country’s leading university art collections, the McMaster Museum of Art, are at the centre of the city’s art renaissance – inspiring more and more artists and creative professionals to move to Hamilton.

-Food lovers will enjoy Hamilton’s diverse restaurants including fine-dining, international food, farmers’ markets, craft breweries, locally roasted coffee and a popular food truck scene.
+• Food lovers will enjoy Hamilton’s diverse restaurants, including fine dining, international food, farmers’ markets, craft breweries, locally roasted coffee, and food trucks.

 As one of the oldest cities in the province, Hamilton has a fascinating historical heritage.

-The city is full of beautiful architecture, incredible museums and many landmarks.
-Its 15 National Historic Sites include Dundurn Castle, HMCS Haida, Hamilton Museum of Steam & Technology and the newly enhanced Rock Garden at Royal Botanical Gardens.
+• The city has beautiful architecture, incredible museums, and many landmarks.
+Its 15 National Historic Sites include Dundurn Castle, HMCS Haida, Hamilton Museum of Steam & Technology, and the newly enhanced Rock Garden at Royal Botanical Gardens.

-Canadian Warplane Heritage Museum, the country’s largest flying air museum, is also in Hamilton and features one of only two air-worthy Lancaster bombers left in the world.
+• The Canadian Warplane Heritage Museum, the country’s largest flying air museum, is in Hamilton and features one of only two air-worthy Lancaster bombers.

 Outdoor Adventure.

-Hamilton is located between the southern shores of Lake Ontario and the lush landscape of the Niagara Escarpment.
+Hamilton is located between Lake Ontario’s southern shores and the Niagara Escarpment lush landscape.

-The city offers easy access to conservation and recreation lands, a natural playground for cyclists, hikers, boaters and other outdoor adventurers.
+• The city offers easy access to conservation and recreation lands and a natural playground for cyclists, hikers, boaters, and other outdoor adventurers.

-More than 100 beautiful waterfalls are located near the escarpment’s wooded trails, just minutes from the city’s downtown core.
+• More than 100 beautiful waterfalls are located near the escarpment’s wooded trails, just minutes from the city’s downtown core.
 Visitors can also enjoy waterfronts at the West Harbour and the Beachfront.
-Outdoor family attractions include Royal Botanical Gardens, African Lion Safari and Wild Waterworks.
+Outdoor family attractions include Royal Botanical Gardens and Wild Waterworks.

 “Tourism Hamilton works to establish Hamilton as an appealing destination for sport and convention delegates and leisure travellers resulting in substantial economic impact for the city.
 We look forward to continuing to celebrate Hamilton’s exciting renewal.”